davutkara/dval/README.md

 **Problem:** You want to get `user.adress.country_code`, but country_code is undefined, but execution is not failed.

-**Problem 2:** You want to get `user.adress.country_code` but address is undfined, so you get uncaught type error like this `Uncaught TypeError: Cannot read property country_code of undfined` then execution is failed.
+**Problem 2:** You want to get `user.adress.country_code` but address is undefined, so you get uncaught type error like this `Uncaught TypeError: Cannot read property country_code of undfined` then execution is failed.

-So I write a basic function, if there is a undfined or null property return the default value
+So I write a basic function, if there is a undefined or null property return the default value

 ```
 _dval('+90',user,'address','country_code');